gaumarjos/T3-P2-CarND-Semantic-Segmentation/README.md

 # CarND-Semantic-Segmentation
-Project developed for the Self-Driving Car Engineer Nanodegree Program, for a (way) more complete implementation using the Mapillary database, see [here](https://github.com/stesalati/RoadPerceptionSemanticSegmentation).
+Project developed for the Self-Driving Car Engineer Nanodegree Program, for a (way) more (and undocumented) complete implementation using the Mapillary database, see [here](https://github.com/stesalati/RoadPerceptionSemanticSegmentation).

 ### Model Documentation